ibrokethecloud/tutorials/logging.md

 For the purpose of this demo we already have a K8S cluster running and managed by Rancher.

-We have setup aa logging project to deploy this on the cluster, as this eventually helps with RBAC to managing the workload at a K8S layer.
+We have setup a logging project to deploy this on the cluster, as this eventually helps with RBAC to managing the workload at a K8S layer.

 For the purpose of this demo I will be choosing the ElasticSearch+FluentBit+Kibana stack.